Biometric Data in Travel Security: A Traveler's Guide

 "Travelers expect more digitalized and streamlined processes" - 2024 IATA Global Passenger Survey

 Expect more integrated biometric systems.
 These systems will span all stages of travel.
-Pre-arrival immigration clearance could become a reality.
+Pre-arrival immigration clearance could become a reality, potentially through mobile apps where travelers submit data beforehand or via in-flight verification.
 Also, personalized travel experiences will become more common.
 Continued advancements in biometric technology will further enhance data security.

 As biometric technology evolves, it promises a more seamless journey.
 The next section explores the types of biometric data used in travel security.